-- Planning Code of Practice A copy of the updated document, submitted to the Committee, is attached at Appendix 4.
-The main changes to the document relate to the following:- - Declarations of Interests by Members at Committee - Site Visits - Enacting Decisions of the Planning Committee - Subject to approval of the Code, there will be a consequential change on Part 3 of the Constitution.
+- Planning Code of Practice A copy of the updated document is attached at Appendix 4.
+The main changes to the document relate to the following:- - Declarations of Interests by Members at Committee - Site Visits - Enacting Decisions of the Planning Committee

+Subject to approval of the Code, there will be a consequential change on Part 3 of the Constitution.